-Average LCR of the 4th Quarter 2021 was 155% which was higher than the minimum requirement of Bank of Thailand at 100%.
-The computation was from average LCR at month-end of October 2021 at 161.1%, November 2021 at 156.0% and December 2021 at 146.7%.
+Average LCR of the 4th Quarter 2022 was 143% which was higher than the minimum requirement of Bank of Thailand at 100%.
 The compositions of LCR are:

 1. High-quality liquid assets (HQLA) refer to the good quality assets which are high liquid, low risk, unencumbered and can be easily and immediately converted into cash at little or no significant loss of value under stress scenario.
 However, each of HQLA has hair cut rate to adjust and cap the limit of holding based on Bank of Thailand.